Answering Your Season 6 Questions

 And I think unless you are of the belief that every single parent is capable of providing that kind of home, which I don't think most people believe that, unless you just outwardly believe that A, child abuse doesn't exist or B, that it's okay.

-I mean, which I think that is like the shocking thing that is sort of coming to the fore now is that like, there are actually people really who just do not think that this is is something that should be the subject of intervention other than from maybe church leaders.
+I mean, which I think that is like the shocking thing that is sort of coming to the fore now is that like, there are actually people really who just do not think that this is something that should be the subject of intervention, other than from maybe church leaders.

+And that is so chilling.
 And I think, yeah, this case, Erin, to your point, I mean, it was like watching a hundred car pile up, just kind of like watching everything sort of fall through the cracks.

-where which actually don't i don't know that i that i have answers to so one was a question about how they got surveillance video in the room so most just to just to sort of do a like quick thing about covert video surveillance, which is a tool that's used in these cases and can be a life-saving tool, as we saw in this case.
+So most, just to sort of do a like quick thing about covert video surveillance, which is a tool that's used in these cases and can be a life-saving tool, as we saw in this case.

-I think, you know, that people do not, you know, and I understandably kind of maybe have a little bit of a like, oh, the idea of being surveilled in a hospital room can be uncomfortable.
+It's something that people can get very upset about, I think, you know, that people do not, you know, and I understandably kind of maybe have a little bit of a like, oh, the idea of being surveilled in a hospital room can be uncomfortable.

 However, you know, hospitals are not private spaces.

 And so they will put someone in one of those rooms that's equipped that way.
+Not every hospital room has surveillance just built in, but they'll put them in.

-So as to why this went on for so long without an earlier intervention, that's kind of a question.
+So, as to why this went on for so long without an earlier intervention, that's kind of a question.
+That was one question we got from a listener.

 That is a question mark for me, too, because there were so many incidences captured.

-Like, I believe in this case, and that this is true, especially of this era, because this was 25 years ago, that there are surveillance rooms that can capture, but they don't necessarily have someone monitoring it, right?
+Like, I believe in this case, and that this is true, especially of this era, because this was 25 years ago, that there are surveillance rooms that can capture, but they don't necessarily have someone

 So like there are cases where people will be put in a covert surveillance room where like there's an intervention while someone is harming their child because someone is watching that video, but not every hospital has the capability.